CD Calculator

 Reinvesting Upon Maturity

-When a CD matures, rolling over the balance into a new CD with a higher APY can help you capitalize on better rates.
-Many financial institutions allow automatic reinvestment, but it’s worth reviewing available options before committing.
-Take your time to compare current CD rates at maturity to make sure you’re getting the best return possible.
+When a CD matures, rolling over the balance into a new CD with a higher APY helps you capitalize on better rates.
+Many financial institutions allow automatic reinvestment, but review available options before committing.
+Compare current CD rates at maturity to ensure you're getting the best return possible.

 financialPlanning icon